wri/cities-OpenUrban/README.md

 conda env update -f open-urban.yml
 ```

 The conda environment is used for CIF integration, Earth Engine utilities, and S3 workflows and also installs some R packages.
-Make sure to do this before restoring the Renv.

 > This repository does not use `reticulate`.